-a.
-To be an air traffic controller in the FAA FCT Program:

-1. A person must meet the requirements of Code of Federal Regulations (CFR), Title 14, Aeronautics and Space, Part 65 and Part 67 and, b.
+- a.
+To be an air traffic controller in the FAA FCT Program: - 1.
+A person must meet the requirements of Code of Federal Regulations (CFR), Title 14, Aeronautics and Space, Part 65 and Part 67 and, - 2.
+FCT controllers must have held a previous Control Tower Operator Certificate or FAA Air Traffic Safety Oversight Credential. - b.
 There is no maximum age restriction for FCT air traffic controllers.